At Keystone Law, We Usually Don’t Have To Wonder Why Our Clients Create Trusts – We Know

-At Keystone Law, we usually don’t have to wonder why our clients create trusts – we know.
 Trusts have become a popular estate planning tool for many people for good reason.
 But deciding to use a trust is not like choosing the trendiest watch or most fashionable pair of shoes.
-Creating a trust can have lasting effects on your life and the future for your loved ones.
+Creating a trust account can have lasting effects on your life and the future for your loved ones.
 So careful thought and expert advice are needed.

 Signing the trust document is not the final step to setting up a trust – you need to fund the trust itself.
 When you discuss trusts with your estate planning attorney, please make sure you know how and when to move assets to the trust.

 You can rely on the attorneys at Keystone Law to help you set up your trust.
 Find out more about your estate planning options by watching some of the free videos on our website, keystonelawfirm.com.
-To set up an appointment with a qualified Arizona estate planning attorney, give us a call at (480) 209-6942.
-We provide estate planning advice for clients throughout Arizona, including Ahwatukee, Chandler, Gilbert, Sun Lakes, Mesa, and Tempe.
+To set up an appointment with a qualified Arizona estate planning attorney, give us a call at (480) 418-8448.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.